O JARGON BUSTER

 - The longest course common colour-coded

-(but not if this means forcing people through unpleasant vegetation),
+not if this means forcing people through unpleasant

-(although it must remain possible to reliably find the controls from
+remain possible to reliably find the controls from the

 - BSOA